Injured reserve list: NFL rules

 A team may place a player on injured reserve (reserve/injured list) who is "not immediately available for participation with a club".
 Generally, these players may not practice or return to the active roster for the rest of the season (including postseason games or the Pro Bowl) in which they are placed on injured reserve but are allowed to be with the team.

-Starting in 2012, the NFL and the NFLPA reached an agreement allowing one player placed on injured reserve to be brought back to the active roster.
-Provided that the player was on the final 53-man preseason roster (a rule exempted for the 2012 season), and that the injury is deemed to keep this player unable to practice or play football for an estimated six weeks, the player may be allowed to practice after Week 6, and be activated to play after Week 8.
-In 2017, the rule was changed to allow up to two players to return from injured reserve after Week 8.
-In 2018, the rule was slightly modified due to timing of team bye weeks so players are only eligible to return after their team has played eight games instead of after eight weeks.
-In 2020, the number of players eligible to return to each team in a season increased to three.
+Starting in 2012 the NFL and the NFLPA reached an agreement allowing one player placed on injured reserve to be brought back to the active roster.
+Provided that the player was on the final 53-man preseason roster (a rule exempted for the 2012 season) and that the injury was deemed to keep this player unable to practice or play football for an estimated six weeks, the player may be allowed to practice after Week 6 and be activated to play after Week 8.
+In 2017 the rule was changed to allow up to two players to return from injured reserve after Week 8.
+In 2018 the rule was slightly modified to account for teams' bye weeks: players became eligible to return only after their team had played eight games instead of after eight weeks.
+In the wake of the COVID-19 pandemic, teams were allowed to re-activate an unlimited number of players after a minimum of three games each.
+In 2022, a limit of eight players was reintroduced, and the minimum duration increased to four games.

+In 2024 teams making the playoffs were granted two additional activations for postseason use only, for a maximum of ten; any activations not used in the regular season can carry over.